jensarps/decoupled-input/README.md

 #About

-decoupled-input is a flexible and lightweight input controller for games that allows to seperate input listeners for different devices from the actual input computing logic.
+decoupled-input is a flexible and lightweight input controller for games that allows to separate input listeners for different devices from the actual input computing logic.

 This allows to change input bindings and devices without having to change the program logic; e.g. if the "fire" action was bound to the space key and it should later be bound to a mouse button, the change is only being made in the bindings configuration, and the game logic remains entirely unaffected.